2012 HERO AWARD

 In 2002, World of Children honored Craig Kielburger with the first Youth Award ever.
-He was honored for his work as co-founder of Free The Children at the age of 12, fighting against child labor in third-world countries.
+He was honored for his work as co-founder of WE Charity (formerly Free the Children) at the age of 12, fighting against child labor in third-world countries.
 In 2012, we honored him again as the recipient of our 15th Anniversary Achievement Award.
 He used our funding to support the nutritional, educational and medical needs of children living in the small village of Sikirar, Kenya.

-Since 1995, Free The Children has grown into the largest youth empowerment organization in the world, having impacted the lives of more than 1 million young people.
-Free The Children has built 650 schools that provide education to over 55,000 children every day; distributed 207,000 school and health kits; and provided $16 million of essential medical supplies to benefit 512,000 people.
+Since 1995, WE Charity has grown into the largest youth empowerment organization in the world, having impacted the lives of more than 1 million young people.
+WE Charity has built 650 schools that provide education to over 55,000 children every day; distributed 207,000 school and health kits; and provided $16 million of essential medical supplies to benefit 512,000 people.
 Most importantly, hundreds of thousands of children and young people have become agents of positive social change in their schools and communities.

 Most recently, Craig launched the Me to We campaign, working to transform young people into world activists through volunteer trips, leadership training programs and a self-written book that discusses how to bring about positive social change.